allenrobel/netbox-tools/README.md

 1. 2022-09-29 BREAKING CHANGE: The devices data structure has changed.
 Specifically, the ``name`` key was changed to ``device`` and the ``mgmt_interface`` key was changed to ``interface``.
 We've added code to ``lib/device.py``, ``lib/interface.py``, ``lib/ip_address.py`` that modifies these keys to the new names, and prints a deprecation warning for each.
 To avoid these warnings, update your YAML file(s).
 We've modified script args for a few scripts to use the new key names: ``device_create_update.py``, ``device_create_with_ip.py``, ``interface_create_update.py``.

 ## Getting started

-This repo contains python classes and scripts that implement CRUD operations on Netbox using the excellent [pynetbox](https://github.com/netbox-community/pynetbox) library.

-Below, you'll find a quick-start setup guide and listing of all the scripts and what they do.

 ## To clone this repo